IMPERIUSHAK/Natas/Levels.md

 so solve this case we should use `comanline injection` as you could see in source code that input value directly goes through db without any hiccups `; cat /etc/natas_webpass/natas10 #`--> Key to next level

+# Level 10
+Solution in this problem is use another method of injection `.* cat /etc/natas_webpass/natas10`